 Another discrepancy that needs to be discussed is the fact that men and women tend to gravitate toward different professions and industries.
 The jobs that individuals choose for themselves contribute to the pay gap since women are mainly working in fields that aren't as financially lucrative as what men are opting for.

 Women are mainly working in fields that aren't as financially lucrative as what men are opting for.

 A good example of this is a comparison of the majors that are most popular among men and women in university.
 According to the Department of Education, the average salary for the top 20 most popular majors for women in 2016 was $52,800.
 While that's no small sum, it's still nearly $10,000 less than the average salary for the top 20 most popular majors for men ($62,060).

 When it comes to the gender pay gap, the role of salary negotiations can't be ignored.
-In one now-infamous interview, a discussion of the gender wage gap prompted clinical psychologist, Dr. Jordan Peterson, to suggest that because women are on average more "agreeable" than men, they are also, therefore, less competitive or confrontational in the workplace.
-At the time, the interviewer, Kathy Newman, scoffed at this idea.
-Not only are there indeed well-documented differences in the presence of agreeableness among the sexes, but there is also additional evidence showing that women are in fact more passive at their jobs.
+In one now-infamous interview, a discussion of the gender wage gap prompted clinical psychologist Dr. Jordan Peterson to suggest that because women are on average more "agreeable" than men, they are also, therefore, less competitive or confrontational in the workplace.
+At the time, the interviewer Kathy Newman scoffed at this idea.
+But, not only are there indeed well-documented differences in the presence of agreeableness among the sexes, there's also additional evidence showing that women are, in fact, more passive at their jobs.

 Women are, in fact, more passive at their jobs.